zuplo/docs/docs/developer-portal/setup.md

 sidebar_label: Setup
 ---

-Setup of the Developer Portal is handled using the [`settings.json` file](../deployments/settings-json.md).
+Setup of the Developer Portal is handled using the [`dev-portal.json` file](../deployments/dev-portal-json.md).
 There are several areas of configuration that can change the style as well as things like authentication.

 ## Customization

-Inside the `settings.json` file under the `developerPortal` section, there is configuration to customize the look of your portal.
+Inside the `dev-portal.json` file you can configuration to customize the look of your portal.

-- **developerPortal** - Developer Portal Settings
 - **faviconUrl** The URL to the favicon used by the developer portal
 - **pageTitle** The value of the `<title>` element used by the developer portal
 - **sitePathname** The path where the Developer Portal is served on your domain.
 Defaults to `/docs`.

 :::caution